 Music Together CDs have outstanding arrangements that are fun, sophisticated, and loved by children and grownups alike.
 The music is pitched in just the right range for children's voices and includes songs, rhythmic rhymes, tonal and rhythm patterns, and instrumental play-alongs.
 All of the songs are suitable for mixed-age groups, perfect for childcare centers or families with children of different ages.

 Each semester, families receive a CD and Code for digital download along with an illustrated songbook full of music-making ideas.
-In addition, families new to the program receive a parent guide DVD and booklet, "Music Together at Home: Helping Your Child Grow Musically."
+In addition, families new to the program receive "Music and Your Child," a handbook for parents and caregivers.

 History of Music Together